poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 there are many more people writing Lua plugins and reporting bugs than there are Lisp hackers writing Emacs macros.
 ### The bad things about Emacs
-- No proper dap-mode.
-Well there's the dap-mode package but it requires you to use lsp-mode which I don't like and I don't want to be locked in that ecosystem.
+- ~~No proper dap-mode.
+Well there's the dap-mode package but it requires you to use lsp-mode which I don't like and I don't want to be locked in that ecosystem.~~ Seems like there's [Dape](https://github.com/svaante/dape) now, but I haven't played with it yet.
 - It can be quite slow on some occasions.
 It feels great for most of the time but there are cases where you can feel the garbage collector.
-You can feel the gap buffer.
+You can feel the [gap buffer](https://en.wikipedia.org/wiki/Gap_buffer).
 You can feel the one thread.
 - And some other things you could mention.
 The community being small.
   Some dead/junky packages.
 Startup times.
 I can't think of anything else to be honest.

 ### ... vs Helix
-I like the idea of Helix: having a Vim-like editor with out of the box human experience (and no, I'm not a big fan of Vim/Emacs distributions like Doom Emacs either, but that's an another topic).
+I like the idea of Helix - having a Vim-like editor with out of the box human experience.
 I gain nothing from having a huge config file.
 However I don't trust the developers and the work being done on Helix is just too slow (which is understandable, this is an open-source project done without much if any profit, yada, yada).
 There are still [some problems with syntax highlighting that haven't been worked on for years](https://github.com/helix-editor/helix/issues/1151) which I consider to be basic as far as using the editor goes.
-Still no plugin system in sight which I consider essential.
+Also still no plugin system in sight which I consider to be essential.

 ### ... vs any other editor
 At the point of writing this I never really used anything outside of